hyp3r5pace/crowdfunding-platform-avalanche/README.md

     // Stores all the projects
     Project[] projects;

-    // Stores the indexes of projects created on projects list mapping(address => uint256[]) addressProjectsList;
+    // Stores the indexes of projects created on projects list by an address mapping(address => uint256[]) addressProjectsList;

-    // Stores the list of fundings
-    mapping(address => Funded[]) addressFundingList;
+    // Stores the list of fundings  by an address mapping(address => Funded[]) addressFundingList;

-    modifier validIndex(uint256 _index) {
+    // Checks if an index is a valid index in projects array modifier validIndex(uint256 _index) {
         require(_index < projects.length, "Invalid Project Id");
         _;
     }

-    function createNewProject(
+    // Create a new project and updates the addressProjectsList and projects array function createNewProject(
         string memory _name,
         string memory _desc,